llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

 Using the provided dataset, we will use various machine learning techniques to predict the claims severity.
+The general type of techniques to be used is know as a "regression".
 Claim severity is expressed as a cost, where a higher cost is a higher severity.
 The predictions will be made on a per claim basis, and are intended to be applied to future claims as an indicator for customers/agents.
+The data does not provide a description of the features, and so we must use information analysis techniques to present a solution.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: